 ENIGMA Science Focus Area researchers collaborate to create a predictive model of the impacts of microbial communities on critical processes within an ecosystem.

-Researchers in this Science Focus Area strive to understand and control the microscopic organisms that live on plant roots to support sustainable bioenergy.
+Scientists working in the m-CAFEs Science Focus Area strive to understand and control the microscopic organisms that live on plant roots to support bioenergy.

 Researchers in this Science Focus Area develop methods and tools to measure and predict how droughts and other perturbations impact downstream water availability and quality at various timescales.